-This stall chain is being used as a blanket holder outside of a show stall.
-Also great for hanging saddle pads and sport boots when you are on the road!
+Use a stall chain as a blanket holder outside of a show stall.
+Also great for hanging saddle pads and sport boots on the road.

-To be safe with stall guards, you can follow these guidelines:
+To be safe with stall chains and stall guards, you can follow these guidelines:

--Only use them when your horse is supervised.
+- Only use them when your horse is supervised.
 For most barns, this is during working hours.
-Overnight, I would trust a regular stall door.
+Overnight, I would only trust a regular stall door.

 These are my fave – no holes for legs to get stuck in, and more like a little door than a simple chain.

 I look at this stall guard and all I can see is a leg coming through it.